westonganger/rearmed-js/README.md

 // require everything
 require('rearmed')
 // OR
-var Rearmed = require('rearmed); // if you want access to the core methods as well
+var Rearmed = require('rearmed'); // if you want access to the core methods as well

 // require patches for certain object types only require('rearmed/array');